-With the Network Diagnostic Tool (NDT), the user measures the performance of his connection and, more specifically, receives statistical data relating to its most important quality features, such as available bandwidth to and from the computer and packet Round Trip Time (RTT) as well as jitter and percentage of packet loss.
+With the Network Diagnostic Tool (NDT), the user measures the performance of his/her connection and, more specifically, receives statistical data relating to its most important quality features: speed (throughput), Round Trip Time (RTT), jitter and packet loss rate.

 When conducting a measurement, the user’s computer communicates with a specially designed server having a high capacity connection and located at a central point of the network.
 By analyzing the communication between the server and the user’s computer, the afore-mentioned parameters are calculated and presented to the user.

 The duration of a measurement does not exceed 30 seconds.
 For using NDT, a modern browser is required that supports HTML5 and the WebSocket protocol.